nestordemeure/GPTranslate/readme.md

 ## Usage

-Modify the parameters in the header of the `gptranslate.py` file to specify your file paths and languages.
+Modify the parameters in the header of the `gptranslate.py` file to specify your file paths and languages (it will default to translating an automatically detected language to English).
 The input is expected to be in `epub`, `html`, `txt` or `pdf` (to be avoided as that format is neither editable nor designed to extract text).

 The program has two modes: